iqbal-mudassar/Automation/EmiratesFlightSearch/README.md

 #  Selenium GUI Automation Using Cucumber BDD
-  This is a Java Selenium project using Cucumber Java BDD framework, TestNG and Extent Report.
+  This is a Java Selenium Maven project using Cucumber Java BDD framework, TestNG and Extent Report.
   The Scenario is given below
   Scenario: Bill wants to travel from DXB to LHR
        Given that Bill has decided to check available flights.